ygsiro/windows-codecs/wincodecs/IWICPalette.md

 ### IsBlackWhite - Parameter

-1. *pfIsBlackWhite* - A pointer to a variable that receives a boolean value that indicates whether the palette is black and white.
-TRUE indicates that the palette is black and white; otherwise, FALSE.
+1. *pfIsBlackWhite* - A pointer to a variable that receives a boolean value that indicates whether the palette is black and white. **TRUE** indicates that the palette is black and white; otherwise, **FALSE**.

 ### IsBlackWhite - Return value